Select the appropriate specimens for viral isolation based on the clinical symptoms as outlined in the Viral Specimen Selection Table.

 Reference Culture: Viral Isolation

-Laboratories who would like final identification and/or confirmation of their results may send isolates to the TDSHS Laboratory.
+Laboratories who would like final identification and/or confirmation of their results may send isolates to the DSHS Laboratory.

 Isolates can be sent either frozen on dry ice or at ambient temperatures in cell culture monolayers that are shipped when CPE is first evident in the monolayers.
 Fill the tube or vial with media to prevent drying of the monolayer during transit if the tube or vial gets turned during transit.

 Although the Viral Isolation laboratory will confirm an adenovirus identification, prior approval is required for typing of adenovirus isolates since they are ubiquitous.
 Typing of adenoviruses is limited to situations when the virus is the suspect cause of death, is involved in a significant outbreak, or under other unusual circumstances.
+Specimens that require adenovirus typing will be referred to CDC.
 Contact the Medical Virology Branch of the Laboratory at (512) 458-7515 to discuss the possibility of typing an adenovirus isolate.

 The electron microscope has been an invaluable tool for the basic understanding of viruses.
 Clinical application of the electron microscope has yielded another use: the rapid and unequivocal recognition of viruses.
 The results of studies with the electron microscope during the past have ranged from describing a new virus for the first time to the rapid recognition of viruses in clinical specimens.